AngelBelRoth/StreetFighter/README.md

 # StreetFighter

-> A project / game‑engine / browser game inspired by *Street Fighter*.
+A JavaScript OOP browser game project inspired by *Street Fighter*.

 ## About